Emmotes/ic_spoilers/docs/stoki.md

     "id": 2150,
     "flavour_text": "",
     "description": {
-        "desc": "Additively increase the Focus Points cap of Focused Strike by 10 for each Champion in the formation whose base attack cooldown is 4.0s or lower."
+        "desc": "Stoki additively increases the Focus Points cap of Focused Strike by 10 for each Champion in the formation whose base attack cooldown is 4.0s or lower."
     },
     "effect_keys": [
         {